knulli-cfw/knulli.org/docs/play/add-games/index.md

 ## After your game storage is set up

 * [Network Transfer](network-transfer) - Learn how to add your games via Wi-Fi.
+* [Accessing your device via USB](accessing-via USB) - Learn how to access your device via USB.
 * [Accessing your SD Card directly](accessing-sd-card) - Learn how to access your SD card directly from Windows (if applicable).